Cycling in the Philippines: Bicycle lane network

 A nationwide bicycle lane network was established in response to the popularity of cycling as a mode of transport due to the COVID-19 pandemic and to encourage the use of bicycles and other light mobility vehicles as a safe, healthy, and sustainable means of transport.

 In 2021, the Department of Transportation and Department of Public Works and Highways established the Metropolitan Bike Lane Networks, which consist of paint-delineated and physically-protected bicycle lanes and other bicycle-related infrastructure in Metro Manila, Metro Cebu, and Metro Davao.
 It is also known as the Bayanihan II Bike Lane Networks as it was funded through the Bayanihan to Recover as One Act.
 The Metropolitan Bike Lane Networks were inaugurated on July 28, 2021, with a total of 497 km of bicycle lanes in the country's metropolitan areas: 313 km in Metro Manila, 129 km in Metro Cebu, and 55 km in Metro Davao.

 As of March 2023, the Department of Transportation has established 564 km of bicycle lanes since 2020, with plans to expand the network to 470 km within the year.
-The DOT plans to establish new bicycle lanes in the Ilocos Region, Central Luzon, Metro Manila, Southern Tagalog, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, and Davao Region, with the national government planning to build a total of 2400 km of bicycle lanes nationwide by the end of the presidency of Bongbong Marcos in 2028.
+The DOTr plans to establish new bicycle lanes in the Ilocos Region, Central Luzon, Metro Manila, Southern Tagalog, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, and Davao Region, with the national government planning to build a total of 2400 km of bicycle lanes nationwide by the end of the presidency of Bongbong Marcos in 2028.